Lyme Disease Research Center

 Ninety-five percent of the cases occur where almost one-third of the U.S. population lives – in the Northeast and upper Midwest.

-Lyme disease can result in fever, headache, muscle ache, fatigue, joint pain, and sometimes, a bull's eye rash.
-Left untreated, it can also result in serious neurologic and cardiac complications.
+Lyme disease can result in a myriad of symptoms, including fever, headache, muscle aches, fatigue, joint pain, and a circular or non-distinct rash, although sometimes a bullseye rash may appear.
+If left untreated, Lyme disease can lead to serious neurologic and cardiac complications.

 Professor Ralph M. Garruto, a biomedical anthropologist and zoologist, focuses his research on natural experimental models of disease, using both field and laboratory approaches.
 He and his research group, including graduate and undergraduate students, have been collecting data on ecological and human behavioral risk of Lyme and other tick-borne diseases in built environments over the past decade.